dgaydukov/cert-spring5/files/spring5.md

 public class MyFunctionalController {
     @Bean
     RouterFunction<ServerResponse> routes() {
-        return
-            route(GET("/employee"), req -> ok().body(Flux.just("a", "b"), String.class))
+        return route(GET("/employee"), req -> ok().body(Flux.just("a", "b"), String.class))
                 .and(route(GET("/employee/{id}"), req -> ok().body(Mono.just("a"), String.class)));
     }
 }
 ```

-When you add webflux starter, it also add Reactor IPC to work with reactive servers like netty.
+When you add `webflux` starter, it also add `Reactor IPC` to work with reactive servers like `ne.tty` (framework for asynchronous operations)
-Netty - framework for asyncronous operations.
-Comparing to tomcat, whick for every request create new thread and block it until work is done
-netty has 1 process, when it get request it use ChannelOperation to pass reqeust to `DispatcherHandler` which pass request to spring controllers.
+Comparing to tomcat, which for every request create new thread and block it until work is done netty has 1 process, when it get request it use ChannelOperation to pass request to `DispatcherHandler` which pass request to spring controllers.
-When conroller done it's work it call publisher to ChannelOperation where subscribe is called and netty returns result.
+When controller done his work, it calls publisher to `ChannelOperation` where subscribe is called and netty returns result.

 ###### Data Validation